sandeepdharmavarapu/examples/MOJO_H2O_BankMarketing/README.md

 This is an attempt to solve Kaggle's [Bank Marketing UCI](https://www.kaggle.com/c/bank-marketing-uci) competition using H2O.ai.
-Final model can be tested from below showcase URL
+We use XGBoost recipe with default options in H2O.ai Flow UI.
+Output performance can be greatly improved by careful selection of features.
+Intention of this example is to demonstrate the end to end workflow of building the model using H2O.ai and deploying it.
+Final model can be tested from below demo showcase URL

 **Showcase URL :** https://showcase.clouderizer.com/userserving/59619-81909d22-ebe0-442a-a1cb-986bd06b9726-SH/